hello.

 He drops the silver of sound,

-Of links without a break,
+Of many without a break,

 In chirrup, whistle, and shake.

-For till his heaven fills,
+For singing his heaven fills,

-'Tis of earth that he instills,
+'Tis love of earth he instills,

 And he the wine overflows